 “You know what they say about Holyoke girls and Smith girls,” Maggie grinned, increasing the swiftness of her gait.
 C.J. rushed to catch up with her.
 “Elliott,” she said, calling him as she always did by his last name, “You should head back home before this starts to stick.”

 Stick?
-It could hardly be called flurries.
-Still, there was no point in arguing with this girl.
-He’d argued himself mindless, trying to make her stop calling him by his last name.
+The snow could hardly be called flurries.
+Still, arguing with this girl was pointless.
+He argued himself mindless, trying to make her stop calling him by his last name.
 He remained Elliott.
 Surrendering to her, he muttered something about “Saturday then?”

 “Yes, Saturday.
 And don’t you dare be late.”
 As Elliott turned to leave, she grabbed the back of his coat.
 “Elliott, aren’t you going to give me a goodbye kiss?”
 He leaned down to kiss her on the lips, but she turned her face and tapped on her cheek.

 Grace Brown, in Maggie’s opinion, was the perfect roommate.
 Friendly, sweet, neat, and tidy, she never tried to sneak a male in the room.
-Grace was from a moneyed family in Bar Harbor, Main.
+Grace came from a moneyed family in Bar Harbor, Main.
 Money was unimportant to Grace.
-“How was your time with the beau?”
+“Have a good time with the beau?”
 Grace always showed attentiveness to Maggie’s social life.

 “Why’d you do it then?”
 Grace asked.

 “Why not?
 It’s not their hair.”
-Maggie gave her hair a good tussle, leaving it sticking in several directions.
+Maggie gave her hair a good tussle, disheveling red spikes in every direction.
 She loved the bob and side bangs and gave them one more good tussle before hanging up her coat and putting the beret in a drawer, mostly because Grace would like that.
-Flopping on her bed and picking up her novel, she held it in both hands, at arm’s length above her head, she began to laugh.
-“Elliot called The God of the Seas, scandalous.
-I don’t think he thinks it’s proper for me to be reading it.”
+Flopping on her bed and picking up her novel, she held the book in both hands, at arm’s length above her head, she began to laugh.
+“Elliot called The God of the Seas scandalous.
+I don’t think he thinks it proper for my reading.”

 “It’s probably not,” Grace chuckled.